 In terms of history, the America Ground has a past I never could have guessed!
 In the 1800s, it was much less desirable than it is today, but had a thriving community.
 The Corporation of Hastings attempted to seize control, which caused the people to riot.
 They asserted their independence, resulting in them hoisting an American flag and claiming they were the 24th state of America.
 It wasn’t long before the area was back under control, but the name has stuck, as has the annual Independents’ Day celebrations in the neighbourhood.
 Oh, and perhaps a little of that independent spirit too!

-For a full flavour of this charming slice of England, check out the video from my trip.
+For a full flavour of what to do in Hastings, check out the video from my trip.
 Then scroll down to hear about some of my favourite spots in the area…

 What is The Printworks?
 It’s a bit of everything really!
 For me, it was where my trip began, as we checked into a beautiful room at the top of the historic building.
 It’s an interesting space, with studios, a huge open kitchen/dining room/lounge filled with eclectic furniture and vintage pieces.
 Lower down the building is the bar area and stylish homeware store Dyke and Dean.